 Road trip from Orlando to Key West FAQ

-This ultimate Orlando to Key West road trip is 587 miles (943 km) long.
-Driving it takes 13 hours, not including any stops along the way.
+This ultimate Orlando to Key West road trip is 587 miles (943 km) long, taking 13 hours.
+Add extra time for the stops along the way.

 Make the most of every trip with our newsletter delivered to your inbox.